Lullabot/media_mpx/README.md

 title case or sentence case.
 When referring to mpx within the user interface and in strings, use lower case such as 'the mpx User entity'.

+## Custom field support

+Custom fields are defined in mpx and allow for additional data to be attached to media and other mpx objects.
+Custom fields are grouped by _namespaces_ and each object can have custom fields from any number of namespaces.

+Out of the box, custom fields will not be available on loaded mpx objects.
+If custom fields are used in mpx, but are not required in Drupal, then you can leave things as is and each set of custom fields will be represented by the `\Lullabot\Mpx\Normalizer\MissingCustomFieldsClass` class.

+To integrate custom fields:

+1. Follow the steps at https://github.com/Lullabot/mpx-php to generate the initial custom fields classes.
+For example, if you wish to include the classes in the `mysite_mpx` module, run:
+   `bin/console mpx:create-custom-field '\Drupal\mysite_mpx\Plugin\media_mpx\CustomField' 'Media Data Service' 'Media' '1.10'`
+1. Rename the classes to something that is reasonable for each set of data they contain.
+1. Move the classes to `src/Plugin/media_mpx/CustomField` in your custom module.
+1. Clear caches.
+When loading a Media item, your classes will be returned when calling `getCustomFields($namespace)`, where `$namespace` is the mpx namespace of your fields.

 ## Migrating from Media: thePlatform mpx

 Migrations should be run with Drush, using the